 - Attorneys can e-file an entry of appearance in the same transaction as other documents (i.e. Motions, etc.).

-- NOTE: Under Court of Chancery Rule 5(aa), only those Pleadings in direct response to the Complaint may be filed in lieu of a formal Entry of Appearance (e.g. an Answer, a Motion to Dismiss the Complaint, or a Stipulation extending the time to respond to the initial Complaint).
+- Pursuant to Court of Chancery Rule 5(aa), only those Pleadings in direct response to the Complaint may be filed in lieu of a formal Entry of Appearance (e.g. an Answer, a Motion to Dismiss the Complaint, or a Stipulation extending the time to respond to the initial Complaint).

 - Interrogatories and any other discovery do not have to be e-filed; they should be done on File and Serve Express as “serve only, private.”